maurice/yay-machine/docs/reference/state.md

 State represents all the possible states in which a machine can exist.

+> 💡 **Remember**
+>
-> 💡 Remember: machines can model business-logic, workflows, game or UI components, app state, ... lots of things.
+> Machines can model business-logic, workflows, game or UI components, app state, ... lots of things.
 > So when we say *"all the possible states in which a machine can exist"* we mean "all the possible states in which **the thing you are modelling** can exist".

 ## States are finite